zevaverbach/tatt/README.md

 1. A recording to transcribe.
 2. a) An AWS account or b) a Google Cloud account with the speech-to-text API and Cloud Storage enabled.
+3. `ffmpeg` for some operations, but `tatt` will let you know when it's needed.

 ## Usage